Constrained least squares simplicial-simplicial regression: Conclusions

 The paper proposed the constrained least squares approach to estimate the parameters of a linear transformation-free regression model for compositional data with compositional predictors.
 This regression model was first proposed by \cite{fiksel2022} who, in contrast to this approach, estimated its parameters using the KLD from the observed to the fitted compositional data.
 This paper showed that extensions to multiple simplicial predictors can straightforwardly be adopted by either approach and further, the categorical predictors case was examined via small simulation studies and the evidence was against the use of this model.
 The extensive simulation studies comparing both approaches provided evidence that both models perform nearly equally well and there is no clear winner.
 Finally, the inclusion of a power parameter in the simplicial response provided evidence of increased predictive performance, at the cost of parameter interpretability.
 Thus, both approaches share similar properties and can be seen as two sides of the same coin.
 An advantage however of the SCLS over its competitor, the TFLR, is the first's high computational efficiency.

+Closing this paper we would like to pose some possible research directions and suggestions.
+We live in the era of big data and algorithms ought to be customizable to treat such cases.
+The SCLS implementation in the \textit{R} package \textit{Compositional} addresses this issue by accepting Filebacked Big Matrices.
+Another option would be to "cut" the data in chunks and via parallel computing perform the SCLS model in each chunk and then combine the results in a meta-analytic way.
+An alternative, and promising, strategy would be to perform subdata selection \citep{chasiotis2024}.

+The SURE idea may be used for other multivariate regression models or loss functions as well.
+For instance, extending the $L_1$ and $L_2$ norm regression models to the general $L_p$ regression model \citep{money1982}.
+Other options include the substitution of the the KL divergence by the Jensen-Shannon divergence or any other $\phi$-divergence.
+The common ground in these aforementioned extensions is the set of constraints imposed on the matrix of regression coefficients $\bf B$ and the linear link between the response and predictor variables.

-Closing this paper we would like to pose some possible research directions and suggestions. a) Exploitation of the relationship between compositional and directional data.
-By taking the square root both variables transform into directional data for which spherical regression models exist and in order to ensure that the fitted values will lie within the simplex the folded Kent model \citep{scealy2014} may be employed. b) Change of the loss function to the $L_1$ norm, i.e. constrained minimization of the sum of the absolute errors. c) Investigation of the ensemble learning in the $\alpha$-SCLS model.
+Finally some more suggestions are the following. (a) Investigation of any possible benefit of the power transformation (\ref{alpha}) to the simplicial predictor(s).
+This could yield more more accurate predictions, but at the cost of increased computational cost. b) Exploitation of the relationship between compositional and directional data.
+By taking the square root both variables transform into directional data for which spherical regression models exist and in order to ensure that the fitted values will lie within the simplex the folded Kent model \citep{scealy2014} may be employed. c) Investigation of the ensemble learning in the $\alpha$-SCLS model.
 Instead of selecting one value of $\alpha$ combine the fitted values of many models produced by different values of $\alpha$. d) The possibility to add non-linear effects in the model, regardless of the loss function used, to increase the flexibility of the model and escape the assumption of linear relationship.
+For instance, the use of neural networks, or local polynomial regression with simplicial constraints imposed on the coefficients.